Stomachaches? Avoid These 3 Mistakes if You Suspect IBS

 Because IBS symptoms are sometimes all over the board — from constipation and diarrhea to gas and cramping — work closely with your doctor to find a treatment plan that addresses them.

-“Find out what is causing the gas/abdominal bloating symptoms, then treat the root of the problem instead of just treating the symptom, such as treating gas by taking Gas-X,” Dr. Lee says.
+“Find out what is causing the gas/abdominal bloating symptoms, then treat the root of the problem instead of just treating the symptom, such as treating gas by taking Gas-X,” she says.

 Elimination diets, done in consultation with a doctor, can sometimes help ease chronic pain associated with the neck and lower back, fibromyalgia and other chronic conditions.
 Foods typically eliminated include gluten, dairy, sugar and packaged and processed foods.

-But Christine Lee, MD, says to be careful about “fad”diets or extreme or self-imposed elimination diets, which have not been shown to help those with IBS.
+Be careful about “fad” diets or extreme or self-imposed elimination diets, which have not been shown to help those with IBS in the long term.

-“In fact, some of these diets can actually cause insensitivities down the road, as well as vitamin and nutritional deficiencies,” Dr. Lee says.
+“In fact, some of these diets are so restrictive that it is very difficult to adhere to long term, and can actually cause insensitivities down the road, as well as vitamin and nutritional deficiencies,” says Dr. Lee.

 If you do have IBS, the best diet to try is a low-FODMAP diet.
 FODMAPs — fermentable oligosaccharides, disaccharides, monosaccharides and polyols saccharides — are carbohydrates that may not digest or absorb well in your intestines.